Floffah/seanchas/documents/dissertation/main.typ

 As modern LLMs and #gaidhlig only began research in the current millennium, during the research phase of the literature review, I will need to spend a considerable amount of time refining search terms and literature sources to identify all relevant articles to comment on.

 During the design and implementation of the project, I will have the challenge of using the correct #gaidhlig language.
 I am at a beginner to intermediate level, with an understanding of grammar, and I am able to have basic conversations.
 Alongside the project, I will be learning more complex language and building on existing skills, primarily using the resources identified in the #link(<info-sources>)[Info Sources] section.
 ]

 #pagebreak(weak: true)

+== Feedback

+I received the following feedback from the second marker when submitting the above IPO form.

+#quote(attribution: "Simon Wells", block: true, quotes: true)[
+  A strong software development project that will benefit from building on the foundation of language learning research.

+  I feel you've missed an opportunity to link the work to published research in language learning and language acquisition.
+Such links would provide a nice foundation within the wider academic landscape and elevate this from software development project towards academic dissertation.
+]

+#pagebreak(weak: true)